ClickCease

 BrucePac, a producer of ready-to-eat meat and poultry items, has recalled over 9.9 million pounds of products due to possible listeria contamination.
 According to a CNN report and the U.S. Department of Agriculture (USDA) alert, dozens of recalled products have been distributed to restaurants and institutions nationwide.

-The affected products may have been used in ready-to-eat products that are in stores or in consumers’ refrigerators or freezers.
+The affected products may have been used in stores, consumers’ refrigerators, or freezers.
 Officials said they may also be available for use by restaurants or other establishments.

 The USDA’s Food Safety and Inspection Service (FSIS) discovered the problem during routine product testing of finished poultry products.
 BrucePac ready-to-eat chicken was identified as the source of the listeria, which may have affected other ready-to-eat meat and poultry items produced between June 19 and Oct.
 8.